Marsimik La: Transportation

-The Marsimik La Road from Lukung to Pamzal, constructed by India's Border Roads Organisation, traverses the pass.
+The "Phobrang-Marsimik La-Tsogtsalu-Hot Springs Road" (PMTHR) or "Marsimik La Road" via Phobrang-Marsimik La-Tsogstsalu to Hot Springs, This Marsimik La Road via Lukung to Pamzal, constructed by India's Border Roads Organisation, traverses the pass.
 It is regarded as one of the highest motorable passes in the world.
+The other alternate route to Tsogtsalu is the 55 km long "Changchenmo-Tsogtsalu Road" (CTR) from confluence of Changchenmo & Shyok River to Tsogtsalu.